nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

     - Now, navigate to the **Performance page**.
 In the left menu bar, under **Analysis**, click **Performance** and change the time range dropdown to **5 minutes**.

     - On this page, you have a high-level overview of the key performance metrics for FlashArray, **Latency**, **IOPs**, and **Bandwidth**.
-Move your mouse over the charts to get metrics split by the IO type.
+Move your mouse over the charts to get metrics split by the IO type, Read, Write and Mirrored Write.
+Mirrored Write is a special consideration when using array-based replication.

         <img src=../graphics/m1/1.4.1.0.png>